 Whether an applicant must fulfill either the College Academic Distribution Requirements (CADR) or University core subject requirements depends on how many credits have been completed at the time of application.

 To be considered for admission, applicants with fewer than 40 transfer credits at the time of application are required to complete a minimum level of preparation in six subject areas of the College Academic Distribution Requirements (CADR) through high school or college course work prior to entering the University.
 These applicants must submit their official high school transcripts (even if they did not graduate, high school academic history can be used to satisfy CADR requirements).
 These applicants must also submit official SAT or ACT test scores including the Writing section.

 Applicants with More Than 40 Credits

-Applicants with more than 40 transfer credits are encouraged to select an academic program (choose a major) at the time of application.
-Students transferring with 135 or more credits must choose a major, and its prerequisites must be completed or be in progress at the time of application.
-Each academic program has prerequisite requirements in addition to the University’s admission requirements, and some have special application requirements.
+Applicants with more than 40 credits are not required to submit official SAT or ACT test scores.
+Applicants with close to 90 transfer credits should choose a major at the time of application.
+Applicants with 135 or more credits must choose a major.
+Prerequisites must be completed or be in progress at the time of application.
+Each major has prerequisite requirements in addition to the University’s admission requirements, and some have special application requirements.